DuckTales (1987 TV series): Theatrical film

 DuckTales the Movie: Treasure of the Lost Lamp was released nationwide in the United States on August 3, 1990, by Walt Disney Pictures and Disney MovieToons, Disney TV Animation division and Disney France.
 The film follows Scrooge McDuck and his nephews as they try to defeat the evil warlock Merlock from taking over the legendary magic lamp.

-The film was well received by critics and audiences, but was considered a financial disappointment by Disney and several planned sequels were abandoned as a result.
+The film received a mixed to positive reception by critics and audiences, but was considered a financial disappointment by Disney and several planned sequels were abandoned as a result.

 Reboot

 In February 2015, Disney XD announced a reboot of the original DuckTales TV series.
 It premiered on August 11, 2017 and ran for three seasons.

 In May 2015, Terry McGovern (the original voice of Launchpad McQuack) stated on Facebook that the entire voice cast would be replaced, stating he felt "heartsick" at the news.